Graduate Certificate of Public Policy (GCertPubPolicy)

 Students must apply for permission from the Executive Dean or delegate before taking a Leave of Absence.
 Any extension of the leave without approval will result in the loss of place in the program but an application may be made to be re-admitted to the program subject to the admission procedures in place at the time.

-Academic Program Rules for Graduate Certificate of Public Policy
+Academic Program Rules for Graduate Certificate in Public Policy

-There shall be a Graduate Certificate of Public Policy.
+There shall be a Graduate Certificate in Public Policy.

 Qualification Requirements